ckrez/it358-chn/docs/configuring_logging.md

 Answer "y" when asked about logging to a local file.

+Answer "n" when asked about enable intelligence feeds from a CIFv3 server.

-Fill in "splunk" for the Logging Format
+Fill in "json" for the Logging Format

 ```text
 Previous chn-server.sysconfig file detected.
 Do you wish to reconfigure? [y/N]: n